Email “Hacks” for people who really like to save time

 Did you open a message but want to leave it as Unread?
 Long press the back icon and the blue unread dot will return.
 This is especially useful when filtering unread messages.

-Hack #3 – Advanced Search on iOS
+Hack #3 – Super Search on iOS

 When at the top of your inbox feed, pull down quickly and release when the search icon turns blue.